caldwell/libtz-sys/tzalloc.md

-If `TZ` is null, the best available approximation to local (wall clock) time, as specified by the `tzfile`(5)-format file `localtime` in the system time conversion information directory, is used.
+If `TZ` is null, the best available approximation to local (wall clock) time, as specified by the `tzfile`(5)-format file `localtime` in the system time conversion information directory (typically `/etc`), is used.
 If `TZ` is the empty string, UT is used, with the abbreviation "UTC" and without leap second correction; please see `newctime`(3) for more about UT, UTC, and leap seconds.
-If `TZ` is nonnull and
-nonempty:
+If `TZ` is nonnull and nonempty:

 - if the value begins with a colon, it is used as a pathname of a file from which to read the time conversion information;